 But then, suddenly, Herodias, perhaps even still below the age of puberty” was on the outside looking in.
 Her mother-in-law was divorced by Herod for plotting against him and was thrown out of court and Herodias and her young husband with her.
 Her husband’s prophecy made in the Temple by Simon the High Priest and his alliance/betrothal to a granddaughter of Mariamne the Hasmonean queen was not fulfilled.
-There was no re-betrothal for either of them.
+See Post on Out of Egypt.
+They stayed married when her husband was deposed as an heir to the kingdom.
 When next heard from in Josephus Herodias has a grown daughter—unfortunately not a son—and was living in a palace in Caesarea and was still the wife of the same by-passed Herod.
 Continue reading “Herodias sister of Mariamne III”→

 The executed sons of Mariamne I may be gone but they are not forgotten.
 If Herod had simply named Alexander firstborn son of Mariamne the Queen as his heir and sent Antipater back to Galilee, history would have taken a different path.
 But as Herod saw the ghost of Mariamne everywhere, stories of the ghosts of her sons circulated around the court and the city.
 Their spirit would not rest in the hearts of the multitude.

-Then did the ghosts of Alexander and Aristobulus go round all the palace,and became the inquisitors and discoverers of what could not otherwise have been found out, and brought such as were the freest from suspicion to be examined; whereby it was discovered that Mariamne, the high priest’s daughter, was conscious of this plot; and her very brothers, when they were tortured, declared it so to be.
+Then did the ghosts of Alexander and Aristobulus go round all the palace and became the inquisitors and discoverers of what could not otherwise have been found out and brought such as were the freest from suspicion to be examined; whereby it was discovered that Mariamne, the high priest’s daughter, was conscious of this plot (to kill Herod); and her very brothers, when they were tortured, declared it so to be.
 Whereupon the king avenged this insolent attempt of the mother upon the son, and blotted, whom he had by her, out of his testament, who had been before named therein as successor to Antipater.
 Wars of the Jews I.XXX.7

 The Thoughts of Many Hearts

-That passage is about Queen Mariamne II the High Priest’s daughter but put it together with this one in Luke’s birth story referring to a son of a Mary…
+That passage is about Queen Mariamne II the High Priest’s daughter.
+Now, put it together with this one in Luke’s birth story referring to a son of a Mary…

 Behold, this child is set for the fall and rising again of many in Israel;and for a sign which shall be spoken against; (Yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed.Luke 2:34-35